The Power of Tests for Detecting $p$-Hacking: Conclusion

 \section{Conclusion}

-The ability of researchers to choose between possible results to report to put their work in the best possible light ($p$-hack) has reasonably caused concern within the empirical sciences.
-General approaches to limit or detect this ability are welcome, for example, replication studies and pre-registration.
-One strand of detection is to undertake meta-studies examining reported $p$-values (the $p$-curve) over many papers.
+Concerns about $p$-hacking have motivated a fast-growing literature testing for $p$-hacking based on $p$-curves.
 Interpreting empirical work based on these tests requires a careful understanding of their ability to detect $p$-hacking.

-We examine how well these tests are able to detect $p$-hacking in practice.
-To do this, we examine four situations where we might expect researchers to $p$-hack: searching over control variables in linear regressions, searching over available instruments in IV regressions, selecting amongst datasets, and selecting bandwidth in variance estimation.
-In a stylized version of each of these, we show how $p$-hacking affects the distribution of $p$-values under the alternative, which tells us which types of tests might have power.
-These results motivate Monte Carlo experiments in more general settings.
+We examine how well existing tests are able to detect $p$-hacking in practice.
 Threshold approaches to $p$-hacking (where a predetermined significance level is targeted) result in $p$-curves that typically have discontinuities, $p$-curves that exceed upper bounds under no $p$-hacking, and less often violations of monotonicity restrictions.
 Many tests have some power to find such $p$-hacking, and the best tests are those exploiting both monotonicity and upper bounds and those based on testing for discontinuities. $p$-Hacking based on reporting the minimum $p$-value does not result in $p$-curves exhibiting discontinuities or monotonicity violations.
-However, tests based on bound violations have some power.
-Overall this second approach to $p$-hacking is much harder to detect.
-Finally, the presence of publication bias (in addition to $p$-hacking) can lead to high power for rejecting the joint null hypothesis of no $p$-hacking and no publication bias.
+While tests based on bound violations have some power, $p$-hacking based on mininum approaches is generally much harder to detect than $p$-hacking based on thresholding.
+The presence of publication bias (in addition to $p$-hacking) often increases but can also decrease the power of the tests for rejecting the joint null hypothesis of no $p$-hacking and no publication bias.

+Overall, we find that tests for $p$-hacking can have low power in many settings and even no power in some cases.
+Therefore, failure to reject using tests for $p$-hacking based on $p$-values does not really indicate the absence of $p$-hacking.
+The lack of power we document has already motivated the development of new tests \citep[e.g.,][]{kudrin2024jmp}, and we believe that this is a promising area for future research.